Satisfied vehicle shoppers make for repeat customers

 Did you know that 65% of car shoppers feel that finance applications take too long?
-Some of the biggest headaches in our buying lives come from the mountains of paperwork that financing or leasing a car requires.
-The traditional loan origination process is arduous, doesn’t benefit either the customer or the lender, and increases the risk of losing a customer before they can actually sign on the dotted line.
+Whether you’re looking for a car, an RV, a motorcycle or even a boat – some of the biggest headaches in our buying lives come from the mountains of paperwork that financing or leasing a vehicle requires.
+The traditional loan origination process is arduous, doesn’t benefit either the customer or the lender, and increases the risk of losing a customer before they can sign on the dotted line.

 More than ever before, our connected world and social media makes it possible for companies that do things really well to stand out.
 On the flipside, it ensures that the word is spread about companies that don’t do things well.
 Consumers have inside access to brands in a way they’ve never had before – they can sit on the phone waiting for a faceless customer service rep to maybe answer the phone, or they can instantly tweet their complaints and get a company rep to address their concerns in real time (while the rest of the twitter-verse watches).
-Even with the supposed ease of online loan applications, “63% of consumers abandoned digital bank applications in 2020 – more than ever before,” according to research done by Signicat.
+Even with the supposed ease of online loan applications, 90% of bank customers will abandon an onboarding application if the process takes more than an hour to complete, according to The Paypers.
 Bottom line?
 Consumers won’t sit and wait around for a subpar experience if they don’t have to.

 Captive/manufacturer finance currently owns over half of the market, so there is a lot to lose.
 Conversely, new competitors like smaller lenders have a long runway of opportunity.
 They are threatening the traditional dealership finance and sales process, and these threats are growing rapidly: